bchisholm08/CodeR_Sessions/data/README.md

-### README for CodeR_Sessions
+### README for CodeR_Sessions\data

-This repo is for <X>
+This folder is for storing data sets that have been uploaded or webscraped
+#

-This is part of a body of code that has the purpose of creating an opensourced library of data sets and research questions for practicing statistics.
+This is part of a body of code called the "CodeR Sessions" with the mission of creating an opensourced library of data sets and research questions for practicing statistics.